jcsherin/jcsherin.github.io/posts/2025-09-01-arrow-shredding-pipeline-perf/index.md

 ---
-title: 'A 6X Speedup for a Parquet Shredding Pipeline'
+title: 'Performance Tuning a Nested Data Generator for Parquet'
 date: 2025-09-02
 summary: >
   A sequence of data driven performance optimizations applied to a Parquet nested dataset generator.
 Each optimization step is guided by profiling, and capturing hardware performance counters, and coarse-grained benchmarks.
 It reinforces the importance of measuring perf changes, to verify that if it resulted in a speedup (or a slowdown).
 Sometimes an optimization makes it efficient at utilizing the underlying CPU cores, rather than making it faster.
 layout: layouts/post.njk
-draft: false
+draft: true
 ---

 Lately, I've been poking around record shredding and needed a dataset of nested data structures for tracing query execution of shredded data.
 For this, I implemented a data generator which follows a [Zipfian-like] distribution.
 The generated data is staged in-memory as [Arrow RecordBatches], and then written to disk as Parquet files.